ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 - You cannot hold someone hostage for longer than 20 minutes before starting the robbery you have planned.

 - In Hostile RP, leaving Line of Sight on your victim or aggressor for 5 minutes means the scene is considered over and proper Roleplay engagement must commence to create a new scene.

+## Scene Specific Limits are what a group/gang/law can bring to each event type

+- Drug Selling: 3 criminals with 3 law responding

+- Store Robberies: 4 criminals with 4 law responding

+- Pharmacy Robberies: 4 criminals with 4 law responding

+- Post Office Robberies: 4 criminals with 4 law responding

+- Bank Robberies: 6 criminals with 8 law responding

+- Fort Robberies: 6 criminals with 10 law responding

 ​
 # Green Zones